IslandViewPTA/islandview-pta-site/site/content/news/testing-out-how-this-works.md

 ---
 title: Testing if this works.
-date: 2017-06-28T19:23:42.379Z
+date: 2017-06-28 19:23:42 +0000
 description: This is a summary from the front matter of a post.
 It is not intended to be very long, just a short summary of the post content.
-image: /img/news/3work.jpg
+image: "/img/news/3work.jpg"
-type: "news"
 indexFile: false

 ---
 This is the **body** area.
 Where all of the most interesting content goes.